mandersogit/py-openskills/README.md

 ### Interactive by Default

-All commands use beautiful TUI by default:
+All commands use beautiful TUI by default (Python implementation aims to match this experience; falls back to Click prompts if optional dependencies are missing):

 **Install:**
 ```bash